3D Mammography (Tomosynthesis)

 For over 30 years, RDC has been committed to investing in the best and latest technology for our patients.
 For this reason, when we purchased our newer mammogram machines, we ensured they would be “3D ready” so we could upgrade when the technology was FDA approved.
 Although this was a large investment, RDC remains dedicated to offering our patients the very best.
 As 3D imaging is the future of mammography, we expect this technology to become common place in the region as hospitals replace their older equipment.

 Do I have to decide if I want 3D before I schedule my appointment?

 Since the time it takes to have a 3D mammo vs. a 2D mammo is the same, we take the opportunity to explain the benefits of 3D when you check in.
 This also allows you to discuss your questions or concerns with your technologist before your exam.

 How do insurance companies decide whether or not to cover this exam?

-Unfortunately, we are not always privy to this information, and some are more transparent at the process than others.
-If your insurance does not cover this exam, we encourage you to contact your insurance provider for more information on their policies and procedures for determining coverage.
+Unfortunately, we are not always privy to this information, and some are more transparent than others.
+If your insurance does not cover this exam, we encourage you to contact your insurance provider for more information on their policies and recommend that you would like 3D covered.